I-Mircheva/wonderbang-dj/README.md

 ## Built With

-* [Ruby](https://www.ruby-lang.org/en/) - The dynamic, open source programming language with focus on simplicity and productivity, perfect for our project :gem:
+* [Ruby](https://www.ruby-lang.org/en/) - The dynamic, open source programming language, focused on simplicity and perfect for our project :gem:
 * [Rails](https://rubyonrails.org/) - Used to create database-backed web application according to the Model-View-Controller (MVC) pattern :railway_track:
 * [Bulma](https://bulma.io/) - Used for the minimalistic interface :art: